 One real estate agent did a really good job on this part.
 After we viewed the property, we received an SMS thanking us for our visit and with a link to the property to “refresh” our minds on his vendor’s property.

-If we received another SMS that provided details such as:
+It would be great if there was another SMS that provided additional details such as: